rinagalperin/biomedical_nel/readme.md

 Overall we went over about 200 posts from the three communities (diabetes, sclerosis, depression) and their corresponding HRM tags and found that these problems occur quite often (about 20% of the posts were related to one or more of the above tagging mistakes).

 Addressing these problems can result in higher precision and recall.
-This can be validated using the F1 metric.

 ### Solution
 #### Problems 1, 2 solution